 The Trust's objective of managing interest rate risk is to minimize the volatility of earnings.
+Management establishes floor rates for all variable rate mortgage investments to limit their exposure to interest rate risk.
 Management monitors the Trust's variable rate credit on an ongoing basis and assesses the impact of any changes in these credit rates on earnings, management routinely assesses the suitability of the Trust's current credit facilities and terms.
-As at December 31, 2017, the Trust mortgage investments of \$9,215,602 and a credit facility with a balance of \$22,000,000 that bore interest at variables rates.
+As at June 30, 2020, the Trust had mortgage investments and participating loans of \$288,514 (December 31, 2019: \$225,094) and a credit facility with a balance of \$0 (December 31, 2019: \$0) that bore interest at variables rates.